dxe/adb/README.md

 outputs are in `dist/`.

  * package.json: file with all frontend dependencies

-Run `npm install --save some-module-name` to install a new dependency.

  * webpack.config.js: configuration file for webpack, which builds the js